freebirdjs/freebird-base/docs/NetcoreClass.md

 ********************************************
 <a name="API_enable"></a>
 ### .enable()
 Enable netcore.
-Transportation is working when netcore is enabled.
+Transportation is active when netcore is enabled.

 **Arguments:**